GenAIPHBuilders-org/team-Co-lab-2025/README.md

-# Team CoLab 2025
+# 🚀 Team CoLab 2025 — AIWAKEN: Your Personalized AI Education Companion

-🧠 AIWAKEN: Your Personalized AI Education Companion AIWAKEN is an AI-powered learning platform designed to deliver a dynamic and personalized educational experience.
-Built with a focus on adaptability and engagement, the platform allows users to:
+🧠 AIWAKEN: Your Personalized AI Education Companion AIWAKEN is an AI-powered gamified learning platform designed to deliver a dynamic and personalized educational experience for learners of all levels.
+It combines contextual hints, coaching, adaptive content, and a fun, companion-based approach to keep students engaged and motivated.

+# 📌 Project Description
+Empower learners with an AI companion that dynamically generates study paths, delivers diverse materials, and adapts to user progress.
-✨ Key Features
+# ✨ Key Features
-🎯 Topic Selection & Course Generation
-Choose from curated learning paths in Math, Science, and Basic Python, dynamically generated to match user interests.

-🧑‍🏫 AI Companions
-Select a unique learning companion—each with a distinct personality—to guide you throughout your journey with:

-💬 Motivational messages
+* 🎯 Personalized course generation based on user preferences

+* 🎚️ Dynamic difficulty levels based on user performance

+* 🤖 AI companion that guides, tests, and assists you with unique personality traits

-🧩 Contextual hints
+* 💬 Contextual hints & motivational messages

-💡 Study tips and feedback

-📚 Diverse Learning Materials
-Engage with a variety of content formats:

-🎥 Videos

-📄 PDFs

-📝 Text lessons
+* 🧠 Boss Battles to challenge your knowledge

+* 🏅 Rewards upon course completion

-❓ Quizzes
+* ❓ Quizzes to assess learning

-🧠 "Boss Battles" (Gamified Challenges)

-🎓 Companion-Driven Learning Experience
-The AI companion adapts its guidance based on your pace, preferences, and performance, helping maintain focus and motivation.
+* 🎁 Daily rewards, streak tracking, hearts, and coins to boost engagement
 ## Developers

 - [@be3jaay](https://github.com/be3jaay) | [LinkedIn](https://www.linkedin.com/in/this-is-brian/)
 - [@KentAcebedo](https://github.com/KentAcebedo)
 - [@nasolgabriel](https://github.com/nasolgabriel)
 - [@ryan](https://github.com/Pekatsou)

-  ## Tech Stack

-**Client:** Next JS, TypeScript, Zod, ShadCN, Framer Motion,

-**Server:** FastAPI, Python, GEMINI AI, PostgreSQL

 ## 🚀 Getting Started after Installation Next JS (Quick Summary)
 ```bash